 While healthcare facilities focus so much on the health and wellbeing of all of their patients when they are in the office, they may forget that the information and services offered on their websites need to be available to all of their patients as well.
 Make sure your information is reaching everyone by providing accessible digital resources that help your clients take control of their own health and share necessary services and information.
 Additionally, becoming compliant with ADA regulations prevents very expensive litigation and bad press for your company.
 Consult experts to comb through your website to identify what’s on your website, whether or not it’s accessible, what steps you can take to make it accessible, and what remediation projects you will need help tackling.

-To learn more about making your organization accessible, visit our Accessibility Services page.
+To learn more about making your organization accessible, visit our Accessibility Resource Library.